Three’s Company Pie = Bananas. Chocolate. Peanut Butter.

 - 3/4 cup plain or vanilla non-dairy milk

-- 1 prepared whole-grain pie crust or this crust
+- 1 prepared pie crust of choice (see note)

 - 1-2 medium-large ripe banana sliced